Animal Removal Services

 What steps do you take to make sure that animals are treated humanely?

-Live traps should be checked at least every twelve hours to insure that an animal is not stuck in them too long.
+Live traps should be checked at least every twelve hours to ensure that an animal is not stuck in them too long.
 Being contained in the trap can be quite stressful to an animal and it may injure itself trying to get free.
 The trap should be set in a place that will insure the animal’s comfort.
 For example, the animal should not be stuck in a metal trap exposed to the elements during the middle of the winter.
 Likewise, an animal should not have to sit in the hot sun for hours in a trap.
-An animal removal service should take every step necessary to insure that the animals it traps are treated as humanely as possible.
+An animal removal service should take every step necessary to ensure that the animals it traps are treated as humanely as possible.

 What do you do with the animal after it is trapped?